jrialland/javaformatter-cli/README.md

 [![Build Status](https://travis-ci.org/jrialland/javaformatter-cli.svg)](https://travis-ci.org/jrialland/javaformatter-cli)

-THis project evolved from a Quick and dirty commandline tool that formatted java source code to something more evoluted.
+This project evolved from a Quick and dirty commandline tool that formatted java source code to something more evoluted.

 It scans source code directories and beautifies/formats the files it can, I add support for more file types when I can.